mozilla/open-leadership-framework/_articles/framework.md

 ## How is open leadership different?

 In many ways, open leadership is like other forms of good or effective leadership.
-The best leaders find ways to empower people through work, recognition, and experiences that speak to individual and collective needs in fulfilling ways.
+The best leaders find ways to empower people through work, recognition and experiences that speak to individual and collective needs in fulfilling ways.

 However, open leaders hold themselves accountable to a wider audience of contributors and users than traditional leaders do.
 They: